fathimahyasmin/CRUD_LibraryBorrowingSystem/README.md

-# CRUD_LibraryBorrowingSystem
-Capstone Project Modul 1 JSDC Purwadhika

-The Library Borrowing System is a software application designed to facilitate book searches, borrowings, and record-keeping for both library members and administrators.
-It allows members to search for books, borrow them, and automatically records pertinent information such as book details, borrowing time, and remaining quotas.

 # Library Borrowing System
 Capstone Project Modul 1 JSDC Purwadhika
-## Overview

 The Library Borrowing System is a CRUD-based program that facilitates the borrowing process for both library members and administrators.
 It provides functionalities such as searching for books, registering borrowings, checking borrowing history, managing databases, and more.

 ## Features